magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/magento-commerce-2.3.6-2.4.1-captcha-in-checkout-not-working.md

  <ins>Composer patch</ins>

-See [How to apply a composer patch provided by Adobe](https://support.magento.com/hc/en-us/articles/360028367731) for composer patch instructions.
+See [How to apply a composer patch provided by Adobe](https://support.magento.com/hc/en-us/articles/360028367731) in our support knowledge base for composer patch instructions.

  <ins>Git patch</ins>